Sponsor and status

 Length: 3 pages

-This resolution was introduced on September 14, 2016, in a previous session of Congress, but was not enacted.
+This resolution was introduced on September 14, 2016, in a previous session of Congress, but it did not receive a vote.

 Sep 14, 2016

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.Res.
 868 (114th) was a simple resolution in the United States Congress.

 A simple resolution is used for matters that affect just one chamber of Congress, often to change the rules of the chamber to set the manner of debate for a related bill.
 It must be agreed to in the chamber in which it was introduced.
 It is not voted on in the other chamber and does not have the force of law.

 Resolutions numbers restart every two years.
 That means there are other resolutions with the number H.Res.
 868. This is the one from the 114th Congress.

 This simple resolution was introduced in the 114th Congress, which met from Jan 6, 2015 to Jan 3, 2017.
 Legislation not enacted by the end of a Congress is cleared from the books.

 We recommend the following MLA-formatted citation when using the information you see here in academic work:

 GovTrack.us.
 (2020).
 H.Res.
 868 — 114th Congress: Honoring the life of Jacob Wetterling and the efforts of Patty Wetterling and the Wetterling ...
 Retrieved from https://www.govtrack.us/congress/bills/114/hres868